AmigaGPU/fat-agnus/theDawnOfLinux_my_story.md

 This document is a _w.i.p_ it's not finished yet.
 I publish it only it git ATM, even though it's already in a readble state

-A fresh up to date version of this doc is here
+A fresh up to date version of this doc is here: <https://github.com/AmigaGPU/fat-agnus/blob/master/theDawnOfLinux_my_story.md>